Susan is celebrated star of stage, screen and film. She is deeply supportive of pub theatres.

 Joanne Griffiths has lectured in theatre studies for over twenty years.
 She is a keen playwright and founder member of Two42 Theatre Company.
 She made the top 20 in Bristol Old Vic’s open submissions 2016.

-Kate Pettigrew is a journalist, playwright and director.
-Her plays have covered subjects including Brexit, dementia and talking sheep.
+Kate Pettigrew Kate Pettigrew is a Fleet Street journalist.
+Her plays have included Brexit, dementia and talking sheep.

 Sepy Baghaei is a theatre director originally from Sydney, Australia.
 She runs independent theatre company Suitcase Civilians, which produces internationally touring work.
 Sepy holds an MA in Advanced Theatre Practice from the Royal Central School of Speech and Drama.